DoYam/DoYam/README.md

-# Welcome to Sydney's Github!
+# Welcome to strawberry1drink's Github!

 💻 **<u>Frontend Developer</u>** , but I can be anything! <br />
 🚀 Early-stage Startup Operational Experience<br />